Marathon: All DCON Locations and How to Use Them Efficiently

 All Marathon DCON locations on Outpost

-• Airfield: In the western hangar or warehouse area on the ground floor.
-One of the clearest visual cues is the structure with a hole in the ceiling, so if you know that hangar you can usually find this DCON quickly.
+• Airfield: In the western hangar on the ground floor.
+The clearest cue is the structure with a hole in the ceiling — if you know that hangar, you will find this DCON fast.

-• Orientation: On ground level between Orientation and Dormitories, generally in the northeast corner area near the long white building.
-This is the easiest one to overshoot if you sprint straight through without checking the gap between the two named zones.
+• Orientation: On ground level in the gap between Orientation and Dormitories.
+Easy to overshoot if you sprint straight through without checking between the two named zones.

-• Processing: In the dock or container section south of the main building, near the loading bay and shipping containers.
+• Processing: In the dock and container area south of the main building, near the loading bay.
 Think low ground, industrial cover, and container lines rather than rooftop access.

 Outpost rewards clean pathing.
-If your contract route takes you through Airfield or Processing, plan the DCON stop as part of the same loop instead of doubling back.
-The map is structured well enough that backtracking usually creates more risk than it saves.
+If your route runs through Airfield or Processing, fold the DCON stop into the same loop instead of doubling back — backtracking here usually creates more risk than it saves.

 Are DCON deliveries worth it?

-Usually yes, but only when you judge them as contract objectives instead of automatic turn-ins.
-A DCON delivery is worth doing when the contract payout is meaningful, the required item is not more valuable for some other use, and the terminal is reasonably close to your current route.
+Usually yes, but only when you judge them as contract objectives rather than automatic turn-ins.
+A delivery is worth doing when the payout is meaningful, the required item is not more valuable for some other use, and the terminal is close to your current route.
 It is less attractive when the item eats scarce bag space and the nearest DCON forces you into a predictable fight.

 • Good time to deliver: you already have the item, the terminal is on your rotation, and finishing the contract unlocks the next step or payout.

-• Bad time to deliver: the area is hot, your squad is split, or the item is so costly that forcing the turn-in feels worse than resetting for a cleaner run.
+• Bad time to deliver: the area is hot, your squad is split, or the item is costly enough that forcing the turn-in feels worse than resetting for a cleaner run.

 The best way to remember Marathon DCON locations

-Do not memorize them as isolated dots.
-Memorize them as route anchors.
+Do not memorize them as isolated dots — memorize them as route anchors.
 On Perimeter, think outer-edge rooftops and cliff lanes.
 On Dire Marsh, think bunker outskirts, marsh edges, and the road near Complex and AI Uplink.
 On Outpost, think hangar, building gap, and dock containers.
-That mental model survives minor naming differences much better than trying to recite every POI label exactly.
+For contracts that send you to fixed terminal points, the same map-reading habit applies to objectives like tagging marked locations in Protect/Destroy 3.

-The decisive recommendation is simple: learn one safe DCON circuit per map and treat every required item as something you should deliver early, not carry greedily.
-The marker can bug, landmark wording can vary, and fights can interrupt the transfer.
-But once you know the ten terminal areas across Perimeter, Dire Marsh, and Outpost, DCON contracts stop feeling random and start feeling like route discipline.
+The plan is simple: learn one safe DCON circuit per map and treat every required item as something you deliver early, not carry greedily.
+The marker can bug and fights can interrupt a transfer, but once you know the ten terminal areas across Perimeter, Dire Marsh, and Outpost, DCON contracts stop feeling random and start feeling like route discipline.

 F